Tutorial: Batch-transcoding videos with S3 Batch Operations - Amazon Simple Storage Service

 It can take up to 48 hours to deliver the first inventory report.
 If the Create job from manifest button is disabled, the first inventory report has not been delivered.
 Wait until the first inventory report is delivered and the Create job from manifest button is enabled before you create an S3 Batch Operations job in Step 7.

-7. On the Objects tab, choose the existing folder with the name of your S3 source bucket (for example, tutorial-bucket-1).
+7. On the Objects tab, choose the existing folder with the name of your S3 source bucket (for example, amzn-s3-demo-source-bucket).
 Then choose the name that you entered in Inventory configuration name when you created the inventory configuration earlier (for example, tutorial-inventory-config).

 You can see a list of folders with the generation dates of the reports as their names.